Starting an fMRI study at UPenn (January 2006)

 f.
 Don't forget to write down the Accession #

-REVIEW OF IDX SCHEDULING AND TERMS:
+REVIEW OF SCHEDULING AND TERMS:

 Radiology scheduling: call 215-662-3000 extension 1